cloud-hypervisor/cloud-hypervisor/docs/hotplug.md

 ## PCI Device Hot Plug

-Extra PCI devices can be added and removed from a running Cloud Hypervisor instance.
+Extra PCI devices can be added and removed from a running `cloud-hypervisor` instance.
 This is controlled by making a HTTP API request to the VMM to ask for the additional device to be added, or for the existing device to be removed.

 Note: On AArch64 platform, PCI device hotplug can only be achieved using ACPI.
 Please refer to the [documentation](arm64.md#uefi-booting) for more information.